esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Macho 1968.md

 # The Compound Method by Macho, 1968

-The guide of this method represents Rynn’s (2012)[^2]

-[^1]: My reference.
-[^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
-  This is a second line. interpretation of the original method, which was based on Goldhamer’s (1926) hypothesis by Macho et al. (1965).
+The guide of this method represents Rynn’s (2012)[^2] interpretation of the original method  which was based on Goldhamer’s (1926)[^3] hypothesis by Macho et al. (1965)[^2].

 The prerequisite to implement this study is to be able to see the sella turcica on the scan you're collecting data on - then allocate the sellion landmarks.
 Refer to discussion on this specific landmark ([Sellion or Sella points](#sellion-or-sella-points))

 > [!NOTE]
-> The method is illustrated by the 3D Slicer Sample Data for Post Dental Surgery CT in screenshots.
+> The method is illustrated by the 3D Slicer[^1] Sample Data for Post Dental Surgery CT in screenshots.
 For representing the general population, individuals without facial surgery would be chosen in research - this is only for demonstration purposes.
 Also note that some landmarks were not visible - again, you would exclude individuals from a study where landmarks cannot be reliably placed, but we proceeded to show our methodology.

 > [!WARNING]